-2.5 CONSERVATION MEASURES
+2.5 CONSERVATION MEASURES\

 The following conservation measures (CMs) (organized by resource area) have been developed to avoid or minimize the potential environmental consequences of the Proposed Action.
 These CMs would be implemented as part of the Proposed Action.
 Biological Resources CMs in Section 2.5.2 are derived from the applicable terms and conditions from previous consultations with the U.S. Fish and Wildlife Service (USFWS) addressing similar actions and the desert tortoise, including the Biological Opinion (BO) for the Military Use of the CMAGR (1-6-96-F-40) (USFWS 1996) and the Proposed Special Warfare Training Areas 4 and 5 Amended BO for Military Use of the CMAGR (FWS-IMP-15B0239-16F0039; USFWS 2015).
-The USFWS issued an amendment to the 1996 BO specific to the Proposed Action on 24 January 2022.
-(Appendix A).
-The CMs adopted as part of the Proposed Action include those listed in Sections 2.5.1 through 2.5.5 and those in the BO amendment issued for the Proposed Action.
-Where in conflict, CMs listed in the BO amendment (Appendix A) would supersede those listed for Biological Resources in Section 2.5.2.